safespring/web/content/geant/price.md

 Contact us for discounts on larger storage quantities.
 Pricing model based on the number of stored TB per month.
 {{< /ingress >}}

-See configurations in the [service catalogue](/geant/service-catalogue/storage/#configurations).
+See configurations for object storage in the [service catalogue](/geant/service-catalogue/storage/#configurations).

 | Product ID | Per TB for 30 days |
 |------------|--------------------|